After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 Leo says that so far, Missing Maps has done a good job of making sure that no personally identifiable information is included on a map, such as names or ethnic groups that might be party to a conflict.
 Because the maps are open-source, people also always have the power to delete themselves from a map if they want to.

 Because OpenStreetMap is open to changes from anybody, Engstrom says it's also important to maintain the quality moving forward.
-With any open-source platform there is a risk of poor data, says Engstrom.
-Still, he believes that constant peer-review by a community of mappers, growing both in size and experience, means that open mapping will continue to gain support.
+With any open-source platform, there is a risk of poor data, says Engstrom.
+Still, he believes that constant peer review by a community of mappers, growing both in size and experience, means that open mapping will continue to gain support.

 "Remember when Wikipedia started?
-Everybody said, 'Oh, it's not going to work; you can't cite it,'" Engstrom says.
+Everybody said, 'Oh, it's not going to work; you can't cite it,' " Engstrom says.
 "Ten years ago, I pooh-poohed the idea of open mapping.
 Now I think it's the future."

 Joanne Lu is a freelance journalist who covers global poverty and inequity.
 Her work has appeared in Humanosphere, The Guardian, Global Washington and War is Boring.
 Follow her on Twitter @joannelu